Food Truck Profit Calculator (2026)

 Startup Costs Breakdown

-Truck, equipment, permits, insurance — what each costs
+Truck, equipment, permits, insurance by category

-Updated March 2026.
+Updated April 2026.
 Revenue, cost, and profit estimates based on industry survey averages.
 Individual results vary significantly by market, concept, and operator.